 What Is Whole of Life Assurance?

-Trusts and Inheritance Tax Planning is not regulated by the FCA.
+Trusts and Inheritance Tax Planning is not regulated by the Financial Conduct Authority (FCA).

 The value of investments and income from them may go down.
 You may not get back the original amount invested.